Hong Kong activist Joshua Wong jailed for further 10 months over June 4 assembly | Law-Order

 Hong Kong activist Joshua Wong jailed for further 10 months over June 4 assembly

-While in prison Wong was arrested in January on suspicion of breaking the new security law, which was introduced in July 2020, by taking part in an unofficial vote to pick opposition candidates for a since-postponed election, which authorities describe as a "vicious plot" to "overthrow" the government.
+Wong received a 13-1/2 month sentence in December over an anti-government rally on June 21, 2019, and a further four months over an unauthorized protest in October 2019 while also breaking a government law against wearing masks.
+While in prison, Wong was arrested in January on suspicion of breaking the new security law, introduced in July 2020, by taking part in an unofficial vote to pick opposition candidates for a since-postponed election, which authorities called a "vicious plot" to "overthrow" the government.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)